-The aim of this work is to evaluate reanalysis-driven RCM (25 km) and CPM (3 km) decadal long simulations of the greater Alpine area in the period 2000-2015 and assess the-ir differences in representing heavy precipitation situations and associated environments, scale-dependency of thermodynamical processes influencing extreme precipitation, focusing on the period 1971 to 2015.
-Particular research questions that we would like to answer are, how whether we can we better detect precipitation
+The aim of this work is to evaluate reanalysis-driven RCM (25 km) and CPM (3 km) decadal long simulations of the greater Alpine area and assess the scale-dependency of thermodynamical processes influencing extreme precipitation, focusing on the period 1971 to 2015.
+Particular research questions that we would like to answer are, how can we better detect precipitation extremes? can we assess the large-scale variability and main synoptic patterns associated with extreme events?

-135 extremes?
-And what can we assess the large scale variability and main synoptic patterns are associated with the detected extremes, events?
-Finally we would like to assess the model differences between RCM and CPM in representing variabiles such as atmospheric and soil moisture, surface heat fluxes.
-CAPE and surface wind convergence highlight the differences Such variabiles influence the occurrence of heavy precipitation, especially for events with a weak synoptic forcing.
 How is heavy precipitation representation affected by the use of CPM?
-How much are processes such as energy and moisture fluxes, the set of t

-140 instability or surface fluxes affected by CPM?
+How much are processes such as energy and moisture fluxes, instability or surface fluxes affected by CPM?

-This paper is organized as follows: iIn Sect.
+In Sect.
 2 we introduce the dataset and methods employed; in Sect.
-3 we present the main4 synoptic weather types bringing extreme heavy precipitation; in Sect.
-4 we evaluate extreme heavy precipitation intensity and occurrence in the climate simulations; in Sect.
-5 we validate precipitation, humidity, and temperature fields of selected extreme heavy precipitation events; in Sect.
-6 we introduce the spatial patterns of precipitation derived from PCA.
-In Sect.
-7 we present
+3 we present the main synoptic weather types bringing extreme precipitation; in Sect.
+4 we evaluate extreme precipitation intensity and occurrence in the climate simulations; in Sect.
+5 we validate precipitation, humidity, and temperature fields of selected extreme precipitation events; in Sect.
+6 we assess the scale dependency of moisture and energy fluxes, instability, and soil-atmosphere fluxes.
+Finally in Sect.
+7 we present our conclusions.